Asurar0/mikomikagi/README.md

 ![mikomikagi](https://github.com/user-attachments/assets/5837dd70-81ee-468e-93cc-16325a747aea)

+> [!IMPORTANT]
+> This branch is implementing FIPS compliant implementations.

 > [!WARNING]
 > Mikomikagi is in testing phase and is not recommended for production use.
 It is waiting for PQClean project or RustCrypto to deliver FIPS compliant implementations.